captbaritone/codeception-mailcatcher-module/README.md

             "captbaritone/mailcatcher-codeception-module": "*"
         }
     }

+Tell Composer to download the package:

+    php composer.phar update

 Then enable it in your `acceptance.suite.yml` configuration and set the url and port of your site's MailCatcher installation: